 Cruise down Milford Sound

 Did you know that Milford Sound is actually a fjord, not a sound?
 Don’t know the difference between the two?
 It’s okay, me neither.
-Whatever they are, Milford Sound is arguably one of the most spectacular experiences in New Zealand.
+Whatever they are, cruising down the Milford Sound is arguably one of the most spectacular experiences in New Zealand.

 There are many operators that offer pretty much the same cruise, except some are just a basic cruise, and some offer lunch.
 You can even be helicopter-ed in from Queenstown and back!
 So you can cater your choices to your needs and budget.